 Northern Tier Career Center

-Northern Tier Career Center (NTCC) offers a practical nursing program that is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Northern Tier Career Center (NTCC) offers a practical nursing program that the Accreditation Commission accredits for Education in Nursing (ACEN).
 This program is approved by the Pennsylvania State Board of Nursing.
 94% of the graduates from this school pass the licensee exam and find employment as an LPN.

 School Overview